 Price elasticity, while a bit more straightforward, still requires a fair bit of forethought.
 Price elasticity of demand, in short, is used to reflect the relationship between changes in a product’s price and changes in demand for it.
 For example, if demand for a product falls drastically with a price increase, the product is very elastic—implying that there are enough substitutes on the market for it.
 Of course, many non-pricing factors affect price elasticity of demand, such as brand recognition or loyalty.
 The purpose of data science, then, is to identify these factors (as outlined here) and how to work around the best.

 Pricing simulations can also offer some insight into how different prices can affect sales, demand, engagement, etc. This can be as simple as running necessary calculations for impact on sales, or complex enough to account for a variety of market factors.
 Effective use of price simulations with data science can act as a feedback loop of sorts, depending on the complexity of software in place.
+If you’re interested in data science and improve your data fluency, you may check out QuantHub.

 3. Decision-Making in Business